TomJanetscheck/AzureSecLab/README.md

 ## Initial lab deployment
 All user names and password for the environment are set to **labuser / Secur1tyR0cks**.

-**1.** Login to [Azure Primary Portal](https://portal.azure.com) with an account that has administrative permissions on an active Azure subscription.
+**1.** Login to [Azure Portal](https://portal.azure.com) with an account that has administrative permissions on an active Azure subscription.

 **2.** Start an elevated Microsoft PowerShell session and make sure you have installed the latest Azure PowerShell module.
 To find out which module version is installed, run the following command in the PowerShell session: